ashkan-mokarian/infectio-mesa/README.md

 Agent-based modeling for Virological Plaque using Mesa library.

+# How to use

+## Install dependecies
+[Poetry](https://python-poetry.org/) is needed.
+Run `poetry install` to create python virtual environment.
+To activate the environment either use `poetry run python <.py file>` or activate a shell environment using `poetry shell`.

+## Running examples
+Go into one of the example models in *examples* folder and run the corresponding `run.py` file.

+## Create a new model
+TBD

 # Personal notes

 * Can we avoid discretization of particle scalar fields and work completely with